MatiasJJ/lumi-userguide/docs/software/installing/easybuild.md

 ## Beginner's guide to installing software on LUMI with EasyBuild

+*If you are new to EasyBuild and LUMI, it might be a good idea to first read through this chapter once, and then start software installations.*

+You can check for available EasyBuild installable software on LUMI [in this repocitory](https://klust.github.io/LUMI-EasyBuild-docs/).

-### 1. Preliminary step: Set up the location for your EasyBuild installations
+### Preliminary step: Set up the location for your EasyBuild installations
 By default our EasyBuild setup will install software in `$HOME/EasyBuild`.
 However, this location can be changed by pointing the environment variable `EBU_USER_PREFIX` to the directory where you want to create the software